Save 40% Off An Annual Plan

 The cold conditions and ice depth can definitely wear on gear faster.
 That’s why I always recommend that you bring as many extra items as you can.
 A few items that I’ve needed spares of in the past include:

-Auger: You will be drilling through an insane amount of ice.
+• Auger: You will be drilling through an insane amount of ice.
 That’s hard on augers.
-Be prepared and always have an extra.
+Be prepared and always have an extra, batteries included.

-Heater: It can be 30 above or 30 below (Fahrenheit), be prepared for 30 below.
-In these conditions having a heater that works is a must.
+• Heater: It can be 30 above or 30 below (Fahrenheit).
+Always be prepared for 30 below – in these conditions having a heater that works is a must for making or breaking your trip.
 Sometimes heaters freeze.
-Be prepared.
+Be prepared and carry plenty of propane.

-Tow Rope: If you are taking a truck, you might get stuck… a lot.
-Therefore, it’s always good to have a tow rope in this situation.
+• Tow Rope/Straps: If you are taking a truck, you might get stuck in drifts… a lot.
+Therefore, it’s always good to have a tow rope for these situations.
+I’ve also seen snowmobiles die on the ice and need a tow back to the trailer.
+Be prepared for it all.

-Flasher: Batteries can fail out in the cold.
-When you go this far to fish, it’s always wise to have backup electronics.
+• Flasher/Electronics Batteries: Batteries can fail out in the extreme cold.
+When you travel this far to ice fish, it’s always wise to have backup electronics.

 Slab Rap.jpg